 Purchasing a gap policy is not always wise for everyone.
 While a gap insurance policy is generally inexpensive, if you do have enough money saved up to cover the costs of whatever the “gap” might be, gap insurance may be a waste of money for you.
 Then again, if something does happen to your vehicle, you’re probably going to regret not spending a little to save a lot.

 In the end, deciding whether gap insurance is right for you depends on your specific financial situation and a number of other factors.

-Ultimately, gap insurance is a good buy for some people and not others, and understanding a bit more about gap insurance goes a long way toward telling you which group you fit into.
+Gap insurance is a good buy for some people and not for others, and understanding a bit more about it goes a long way toward telling you which group you fit into.